aabbtree77/esp32-vpn/README.md

 - ESP32 with MicroPython is a somewhat resilient Wi-Fi client to be controlled from a PC within a LAN via MQTT.
 It is not a self-sufficient global network node.

-- **ESP32, global connectivity, no 3rd party/extra broker PC: Pick any two.**
+- ESP32, global connectivity, no 3rd party/extra broker: Pick any two.

-- Embedded Linux is the way...
+- **Embedded Linux is the way**.

 ## Major Discovery